nerai/SmithWaterman/README.md

 Introduction
 ------------
 The task given [<a name="rref-SCH17" href="#ref-SCH17">SCH17</a>] is to implement the Smith Waterman algorithm (SWA) [<a name="rref-SW81" href="#ref-SW81">SW81</a>] to match two genome sequences.
 SWA is on of the few algorithms guaranteed to find an locally optimal alignment, but for this reason it is also one of the slowest.
 As such, the challenge is to find a way to improve the runtime of the program.
 The match length is fixed to 50.
-In the comparison, matches gain 2 points, mismatches and gaps suffer -1 point.
+In the comparison, matches gain 2 points, replacements and gaps suffer -1 point.
 The given sample files are in FASTA format [<a name="rref-WIK17" href="#ref-WIK17">WIK17</a>].

 The author is not familiar with the field of bioinformatics and had no exposure to the relevant literature.
 As such, the ideas presented here are his own and are not to be comparable with the state of the art.
 Code samples are given in C++ making use of intrinsics for vector instructions [<a name="rref-INT16" href="#ref-INT16">INT16</a>]